-The EU-U.S. and Swiss-U.S. Privacy Shield Frameworks are made up of seven privacy principles and 16 equally binding supplemental principles, which add dimension to the first seven.
-Together, all 23 Privacy Shield Principles constitute the requirements that govern participating organizations’ use and treatment of personal data received from the EU and Switzerland under the Frameworks and the access and recourse mechanisms that participants must provide to individuals in the EU and Switzerland.
-Once an organization publicly commits to comply with the Privacy Shield Principles, that commitment is enforceable under U.S. law.
+The Data Privacy Frameworks (DPF) are made up of seven privacy principles and 16 equally binding supplemental principles, which add dimension to the first seven.
+Together, all Principles constitute the requirements that govern participating organizations’ use and treatment of personal data received from the EU and Switzerland under the Frameworks and the access and recourse mechanisms that participants must provide to individuals in the EU and Switzerland.
+Once an organization publicly commits to comply with the DPF Principles, that commitment is enforceable under U.S. law.

 - The Principles under the two frameworks include the same requirements, with the only exceptions being:

-- The Swiss Federal Data Protection and Information Commissioner’s authority substitutes for that of the EU DPAs’ authority throughout the Swiss-U.S. Privacy Shield compared to the EU-U.S. Privacy Shield.
+- The Swiss Federal Data Protection and Information Commissioner’s authority substitutes for that of the EU DPAs’ authority throughout the Swiss-U.S. DPF compared to the EU-U.S. DPF.

-- The definition of sensitive data under the Choice Principle is modified slightly under the Swiss-U.S. Privacy Shield, including ideological views or activities, information on social security measures or administrative or criminal proceedings and sanctions, which are treated outside pending proceedings.
+- The definition of sensitive data under the Choice Principle is modified slightly under the Swiss-U.S. DPF, including ideological views or activities, information on social security measures or administrative or criminal proceedings and sanctions, which are treated outside pending proceedings.

-- At the first annual review, the Department of Commerce will work with the Swiss Government to put in place the binding arbitration option in Annex I of the Swiss-U.S. Privacy Shield Framework.
+- At the first annual review, the Department of Commerce will work with the Swiss Government to put in place the binding arbitration option in Annex I of the Swiss-U.S. DPF.

 • “Personal data” and “personal information” are data about an identified or identifiable individual that are within the scope of the Directive, received by an organization in the United States from the European Union, and recorded in any form.